What is 'e-waste'?

 All items collected will be dismantled and the components reused in new products.

-The next e-waste drop-off event is scheduled for Saturday 13 May 2017 at Ocean View carpark (southern end of Hesse Street, Queenscliff).
+The next e-waste drop-off event will occur in 2020 on Saturday 16 May at the Ocean View Car Park on Hesse Street.

 What can I bring to the drop-off day?